-Plants to try: Rock 'n Low™ 'Boogie Woogie' (variegated green and cream leaves with yellow flowers), ‘Angelina’ (chartreuse foliage with yellow flowers), ‘Dragon’s Blood’ (green leaves edged with red and dark red flowers), Sunsparkler® 'Blue Elf' (blue-green leaves and bright pink flowers), Sedum Tile® Color Splash (a mix of sedum colors and varieties)
+Plants to try: Rock 'n Low™ 'Boogie Woogie' (green and cream leaves, yellow flowers), ‘Angelina’ (chartreuse foliage, yellow flowers), ‘Dragon’s Blood’ (green leaves edged with red, dark red flowers)

 CARPET ROSES (Rosa spp.)

-If you love climbing roses and shrub roses, you’ll swoon over the new generation of carpet roses, which are lower growing and ideal for use as a florific ground cover.
+If you love climbing and shrub roses, you’ll swoon over carpet roses, which are lower growing plants and ideal for use as a flowering ground cover.
 They bloom nonstop from spring through fall, producing thousands of blooms on one plant in a season.
-Flower colors range from white and soft pastels to bold reds and pinks.
+Colors range from white and soft pastels to bold reds and pinks.